T: (804) 782-9430 ext. 109 | F: (804) 649-0974 | E: [email protected]

 Our goal is to get precise and pertinent civil legal issue information to those who need it most.
 We conduct regular training workshops focused on consumer-related issues for attorneys that are new to the legal aid network, and for attorneys in private law firms who do pro bono work for legal aid clients.
 VPLC also conducts an annual conference for legal aid attorneys and others who serve our clients.

 We also help those dealing with consumer issues through outreach, education and training.
 We partner with credit unions and credit counseling agencies to provide information and training to diverse groups including low-income men and women, the elderly, and youth in foster care.
 We train them on financial literacy and developing strong financial practices such as learning how to save and to avoid predatory loans.

 Consumer Help Resources:

-Predatory Loan Help Hotline: 866-830-4501 – Get information and advice and questions answered around predatory loan issues, including payday, car title, internet and open-end line of credit loans
+Predatory Loan Helpline: (866) 830-4501 – Get information around predatory loan issues, including payday, car title, internet, and open-end line of credit loans.

-Federal Trade Commission – For help with Identity Theft issues and Consumer Scams,and unwanted solicitations.
+Federal Trade Commission – For help with identity theft issues, consumer scams, and unwanted solicitations.
 Complaints can be filed.